 Baldy Cinco Group Overview

 .
 How it is that the name became attached specifically to the 13,383' summit is unknown to me.
 This page covers the four thirteeners of the group: PT 13,510, Baldy Cinco, PT 13,313 & PT 13,162 (ranked 248, 329, 379 & 511 respectively).
 I haven't yet been to the fifth, PT 12,783 (ranked 793).

 Baldy Cinco lies just east of Spring Creek Pass, where SH-149 crosses the Continental Divide.
 Just north of the pass you might have noticed a roadsign pointing out "Mount Baldy Cinco", one of several roadside peak signs in Colorado with a comical typo (another favorite is the "Mount Quandary Peak" sign near Breckenridge).
-Bad signage notwithstanding, this spot is a prime place to scope out the conditions on the peaks.
+Bad signage notwithstanding, this spot is a prime place to scope out the conditions on the peaks

 , the sole fourteener in the La Garita Mountains.
 During the summer, Snow Mesa is a huge expanse of tundra, in fact one of the largest in North America.
 In the winter, the mesa's top is covered in deep snows, which attracts snowmobile enthusiasts.
 Because the La Garita Wilderness's southern boundary is the Continental Divide, all terrain south of the Divide, including Snow Mesa and the southern slopes of the Baldy Cinco group, is open to motorized vehicles.
 The snowmobilers' presence was something of a mixed blessing when I visited these peaks.
 While their noisy engines shattered any pretense of a wilderness experience, they left packed snow in their wake, which allowed me to traverse almost all of Snow Mesa without donning my snowshoes.

-Red TapeBaldy Cinco is located on the border of the La Garita Wilderness, although three of the peaks in the group (PT 13,313, PT 12,783 & PT 13,510) lie fully within the wilderness area.
+Baldy Cinco is located on the border of the La Garita Wilderness, although three of the peaks in the group (PT 13,313, PT 12,783 & PT 13,510) lie fully within the wilderness area.
 Typical wilderness restrictions apply north of the Continental Divide.
 Contacting the managing agencies (see 'Mountain Conditions') is the surest way to get up-to-date information.

 .
 Contacting the Divide Ranger District Ranger District in Creede (719-658-2556) will help you determine current snow conditions and other information.
 That said, the short portions of this hike north of the Continental Divide are within the La Garita Wilderness in Gunnison National Forest, of which the Gunnison Ranger District at Lake City (970-944-2500 or 970-641-0471) is the best contact.
 This station could be a better source of information, given that Lake City is closer to Spring Creek Pass than is Creede.